 Certain elements of this tale are taken directly from Poe's own life.
 His wife, Virginia, suffered from consumption which first became apparent which she sang to him as he played the piano.
 This is directly referenced in the character of Elise who suffers the same fate, though later events are entirely made up.

-I often return to The Dark Eye like I do Poe's work, though the the ease of playing it on modern systems has declined drastically in recent years.
+I often feel the need to return to The Dark Eye like I occasionally do with Poe's written work, though the ease of playing it on modern systems has declined drastically in recent years.
 Thankfully it is very playable when emulated in DOSBox running Windows 3.1.
 It still holds up fantastically since I last played it about 10 years ago.
-Revisiting was a creepy joy, and absolutely the best adaptation of any of Poe's work.
+Revisiting it was a creepy joy and without a doubt, it's the best adaptation of any of Poe's work.

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses DOSBox running Microsoft Windows 3.1 to get the game working on modern systems.
 Manual included.
 Tested on Windows 10.

 File Size: 258 Mb.
 Install Size: 750 Mb.
 Need help?
 Consult the Collection Chamber FAQ

 Review, Cover Design and Installer created by me

 I absolutely LOVE The Dark Eye.
 Thanks for this review and release!ReplyDelete

 You're welcome.
 It truly is a great game - one of the few I replay almost every year at this time.ReplyDelete